Who gets paid in Chapter 13, and in what order, makes a huge different when charting your course.

 When making choices at the beginning of a Chapter 13, don’t assume that everything in your financial life going forward will be uniformly stable or improving.

-Where you will be if there is a major negative event in your life?
+What happens if there is a major negative event in your life?
 Have you taken care of the most important debts first?

 Or does the overly optimistic plan you propose have you continuing to live on the financial edge?